dpmin7/technical-experiment/README.md

 ---

-### ✅ Experiment 5: SDR and antenna connection recovery experiment
+### ✅ Experiment 5: SDR connection recovery experiment

 - **Goal**:
   Verify automatic detection and recovery from physical disconnection or malfunction of SDR or antenna on a Raspberry Pi system.